brusq-RH/hands_on_tower_150621/2-cred/README.md

 Create the inventory:

-* In the web UI menu on the left side, go to RESOURCES → Inventories, click the plus button on the right side and choose Inventory.
+* In the web UI menu on the left side, go to **RESOURCES → Inventories**, click the plus button on the right side and choose **Inventory**.
 * NAME: Workshop Inventory
 * ORGANIZATION: Default
 * Click SAVE

 Go back to the Inventories list.
-Open the Workshop Inventory and click the HOSTS button, the list will be empty since we have not added any hosts yet.
+Open the Workshop Inventory and click the **HOSTS** button, the list will be empty since we have not added any hosts yet.

 So let’s add some hosts.
 First we need to have the list of all managed hosts which are accessible to you within this lab.
 These can be found in an Ansible inventory file on the Tower node, it was created during deployment of the environment.